 Take for instance, NYC & Company.
 In early May, the city initiated an interactive Weibo post to encourage its followers to share their golden NYC memories (with photos) and hashtag #FLASHBACKTOMYNYCTRIP.
 Participants were entered into an online draw.
 By the end of June, this Weibo activity reached more than 2.56 million readers and received hundreds of great photos and user generated content (UGC).
 The official destination account selected and retweeted posts by online followers with touching words, which enriched NYC’s official account with authentic, fresh content and strengthened its emotional connection between Chinese travelers and the city.
 This simple, yet cool idea, raised spirits and drove engagement among Weibo users.
 The activity garnered so much interest that it was divided into two phases and increased gifts to deliver feedback to passionate participants.

 2. Leverage live streaming capabilities for digital travel consumption

-Storytelling is a critical component in effective travel marketing.
-With digital consumption at an all-time high, live streaming is an excellent way engage consumers.
+Storytelling is a critical component to effective travel marketing.
+With digital consumption at an all-time high, live streaming is an excellent way to engage consumers.
 However, creativity is a must as more destinations compete in this space.
 Virtual experiences like cooking classes, local market missions, special museum exhibits and even prayer ceremonies are just a few ways destinations are sharing unique cultural experiences online.
 Additionally, announcements about reopening plans and safety measures are of interest.